 “Both of the above actions are in contravention of rule 5.3(b) of the Debt Collectors Code of Conduct, which reads: ‘In collecting or attempting to collect a claim a debt collector shall not: misrepresent the true nature of his or her business, or threaten to institute legal proceedings, whether civil or criminal, if there is no intention to carry out such a threat‘.
 Unless Sanral are prepared to follow through with this threat, they may not send these messages. ” says Ivan Herselman, the Director of Legal Affairs at OUTA.
 “Furthermore, the Minister of Transport is on record in July 2014, saying that criminal action cannot proceed against e-toll defaulters.
 In addition, the regulatory environment is not in place to enable or enforce non-payment of e-tolls through legal action.
 This is gross misconduct as per the Debt Collection Act and its regulations.”

-It is OUTA’s opinion that the public need not fear these intimidating messages, as it believes there is no legal basis for enforcing the debt, which is why OUTA launched its e-Toll Defence Umbrella to protect its contributing members from legal action linked to non-payment of e-Tolls.
+It is OUTA’s opinion that the public need not fear these intimidating messages, as it believes there is no legal basis for enforcing the debt, which is why OUTA launched its e-Toll Defence Umbrella to protect its contributing supporters from legal action linked to non-payment of e-Tolls.

 OUTA also intends to take action to combat the harassment and intimidation by SANRAL’s collection agents and in order to do so, OUTA encourages the the public to visit its web site here where they can register their dissent to this harassment.
 This will enable OUTA to commence with a mass-action campaign to put a halt to SANRAL’s intimidating messages.